V4Fire/Client/src/form/b-input/README.md

 Mind, the hint value does not affect a component value.

 ```
-/// You will see "value in catalog" in the input
+/// You will see "value in the catalog" in the input.
-/// But input.value will be just "value" as provided
+/// Mind, `bInput.value` will be just "value" as provided.
 < b-input &
   :value = 'value' |
-  :textHint = 'in catalog'
+  :textHint = 'in the catalog'
 .

-/// You will see the empty input in that case or an input placeholder, if it provided
+/// You will see the empty input in that case or a placeholder, if it provided.
-/// When you will input text you will see "<your input> in catalog"
+/// If you type a message, then you’ll see "<your message> in catalog" in the input.
 < b-input &
   :textHint = 'in catalog'
   [:placeholer = 'search']